- Facepalming: A couple of instances:

 - Stottlemeyer describes in this blog entry an incident where he and Randy are in a long line at a popular hot dog stand at Fisherman's Wharf.
 They see a guy pull up in a sports car and Stottlemeyer senses that the man is going to cut in line, so he warns Randy.
 They see him do just that, so they confront him and tell him to go to the back of the line.

 - He gave me the wiseass comments I've come to expect from punks like him — "are you the line police, the hot dog cops, oh I get it the wiener patrol?" — that kind of thing.
 Once the guy at the counter refuses to serve the man, Stottlemeyer and Disher take him aside and he threatens them with a lawsuit and insults.
-So Stottlemeyer looks at the man's car and gets an idea: he tells Randy a certain code to call in.
-So the man now changes his idle threats until the tow truck arrives to take his car away.
+So Stottlemeyer thinks fast to see if there's a police or municipal violation that can give the brat some more difficulty, then looks at the man's car and gets an idea: he tells Randy a certain police code to call in.
+So the man, now realizing he's being confronted by actual police detectives, changes his idle threats until the tow truck arrives to take his car away.
 Stottlemeyer notes that the man had parked in a red zone.

 - Another Stottlemeyer blog entry: